simialbi/yii2-elfinder/README.md

 ## Example Usage

+### Elfinder widget

-To include an elfinder instance in one of your pages, call the widget like this:
+To include an elfinder instance in one of your pages, call the elfinder widget like this:
 ```php
 <?php
 /* @var $this yii\web\View */